 During the chronic stage of the ulcer there is fibroblastic proliferation at the margins (resulting in wall formation) and base of the defect.
 There is also scarring and the accumulation of mononuclear cells.

 As described earlier, the healing process can either be regenerative (the formation and development of new tissue with full function and no scarring e.g. the renewing of the epidermis) or repairing (the healing of wounds and chronic inflammation resulting in scarring and fibrosis).
+Visit this website for effective ways to reduce inflammation.

 Repair by Connective Tissue (Fibrosis)